Recipe: Mushroom Jicama Stuffing

 - Bring water to boil in large saucepan on stove over high heat.
-Add diced jicama, reduce to low heat, and simmer 15 minutes.
+Add jicama.
+Reduce heat to low.
+Simmer 15 minutes.

 - Add mushrooms and cook until soft, 3-4 minutes.

-- When jicama is done, drain well and add to pan with other vegetables.
+- Drain jicama well.
+Add to pan with vegetables.
 Cook 5 minutes.

 - In small bowl, whisk together broth, egg, seasoning, salt, and pepper.

-- Add bread cubes to pan.
+- Add bread cubes to pan with vegetables.
 Pour broth mixture over pan ingredients and stir.
-Place on middle rack in oven and bake 45 minutes.
+Place on middle rack in oven.
+Bake 45 minutes.

 TIP: Hate chopping?
-Replace starred ingredients with 9.5 oz carton jicama sticks (cut into cubes) and 14.5 oz container mirepoix from the refrigerated section of Trader Joe’s!
+Replace the jicama with a 9.5 oz carton of jicama sticks (cut into cubes).
+Replace the carrots, onion, and celery with a 14.5 oz container of mirepoix from the refrigerated section of Trader Joe’s!
 If you do not have an oven-safe pan, transfer ingredients to a greased 9×13 pan before baking.